uptonking/note4yaoo/dev/lib-state-machine.md

   - Better error handling

 - In your opinion, what would be the best way to combine server state managers like react-query with xstate?
+  - I would use the React Query client directly inside of the machine (invoked).
+This also fits well with prefetching rather than relying on component lifecycle to fetch.
+  - But yeah, for external data, there's probably a smaller RFC to be made for that.
+We shouldn't shoehorn it into input.

+- Ability to provide a custom serializer that allows certain things in the context (such as symbols / objects) to be omitted from rendering / being read by external tools?
+  - That's a great suggestion.
+I've also been thinking about the inverse of this: serializing non-serializable things like inline functions

 - ## Who is using XState in production?
 - https://twitter.com/DavidKPiano/status/1514944861341892612